pod7/dragonage_compendium/README.md

 ```

-In the future, I plan to do something similar for DA2 and DA:I, essentially creating a searchable corpus that spans across the games, but for now it's just Origins.
+I am currently working on something similar for DA2 and DA:I, essentially creating a searchable corpus that spans across the games, but for now it's just Origins.
+Any updates will be posted here.

 ## How to Use